frontenddogma/web-development-glossary/manuscript/intro.md

 ([Adding examples](https://github.com/j9t/web-development-glossary/issues/1) is on the agenda as one of the next features.)

 There are certainly errors and controversy!
-Please [help improve the glossary](https://github.com/j9t/web-development-glossary/issues/new).
+Please [help improve the glossary](https://github.com/j9t/web-development-glossary/issues/new) and also, if applicable, Wikipedia and MDN.

 ## Conventions